-ASA's consolidated financial statements are prepared on the accrual basis of accounting and in accordance with accounting principles generally accepted in the United States of America.
-ASA holds certain assets in a subsidiary entity that has been consolidated within these financial statements.
+ASA's consolidated financial statements, which include ASA, NextGen and ASA Fund, are prepared on the accrual basis of accounting and in accordance with accounting principles generally accepted in the United States of America.
+ASA holds certain assets in subsidiary entities that have been consolidated within these financial statements.
 All significant intercompany transactions have been eliminated in consolidation.